Skip to main content

 Report availability

 • Full reports (including raw findings) are not distributed.
-Summaries include: scope, methodology, critical/high finding counts, and remediation status.
+Summaries will include: scope, methodology, critical/high finding counts, and remediation status.

 Responsible disclosure policy